fofz/eye/README.md

 `out.ppm` can be viewed with an image viewer.

 ## Demo
-Running `demo.sh` requires Make and ImageMagick.
-Ubuntu users can install the required software with `sudo apt install make imagemagick`.
+Running `demo.sh` requires ImageMagick.
+Ubuntu users can install ImageMagick with `sudo apt install imagemagick`.

 Run `./demo.sh` to create `palette.data`, `julia.data`, `banner.jpg` and `animation.gif`.
 If elevated privilages are required, try running `chmod 755 demo.sh` first.